The NLI basic penalty is that you lose one year of competition in all sports and must serve one year in residence at your next NLI institution.

 The penalty does not have to be served unless you attend an NLI institution.

 No. Just as the NLI is a voluntary agreement, granting a complete release is voluntary.
-If an institution denies your request for a complete release, you may petition the NLI Policy and Review Committee for Division I or the NLI Review Committee for Division II for such a release.
-In order to file an appeal, you must provide a copy of the NLI Release Request Form indicating "No Release."
-Once proper documentation has been submitted, the Committee will consider your request.
+If an institution denies your request for a complete release, you may petition the NLI Policy and Review Committee for Division I or the NLI Review Committee for Division II.
+Once proper documentation has been submitted online, the Committee will review your request.

 The NLI Release Request must be submitted online.
 The NLI Appeals form is also located on the same page.